thewtex/thesis/strain_estimation/strain_estimation.rst

 Note that this geometrical representation does not always strictly follow from the strain tensor.
-The diffusion tensor is positive definite [Basser1994]_, i.e. its determinate is always positive and its eigenvalues are always positive.
+The diffusion tensor is positive definite [Basser1994]_, i.e. its determinant is always positive and its eigenvalues are always positive.
 This is not true for the strain tensor; the principal strains can be positive (stretching) or negative (compression).
 In fact, due to the Poisson effect [Srinath2003]_, stretching of a material in one direction often causes